Mati365/under-control/README.md

 </div>

 <p align='center'>
   Are you losing sanity every time you need to make a form?
 Are you tired enough of all antipatterns and cursed React frameworks?
 Screw that!
-Treat all forms and inputs as a recursive composable controls!
+Treat all forms and inputs as a recursive composable controls! **under-control** is a lightweight alternative to libraries such as **react-hook-form**, **formik**, **react-ts-form**, which, unlike them, allows you to turn your components into controllable controls.
 </p>

 ![Object type check example](assets/examples/type-check-object.png 'Type check object with array')

-## Install
+## 📦 Install

 [![Edit React Typescript (forked)](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/react-typescript-forked-jt16nb?fontsize=14&hidenavigation=1&theme=dark)